Mark John Currie: The Swan River Settlement

 During the voyage Stirling started to make arrangements for the administration of the settlement.
 He formed "A Board of Counsel and Audit in the management of the property of the Crown and of public property within the Settlement" and on 16 May the Colonial Secretary, Peter Brown issued an instruction appointing Currie, Roe and the Registrar, William Stirling, to act as Commissioners of the Board.
 The document ended: "The duties of this office created by the appointment will be fully made known to you hereafter by the Instructions and References which you will occasionally receive.
 In the meantime I am to acquaint you that his Excellency expects from your zeal the performance of the service required of you without reward of remuneration beyond the satisfaction you will derive from the fulfilment of a duty of this confidential nature."

-On 31 May the passengers had their first sight of the western coast of Australia and that night the Parmelia anchored off the west coast of Garden Island.
+On 31 May the passengers had their first sight of the western coast of Australia.
+That night the Parmelia anchored off the west coast of Garden Island.
 The following day the plan was to anchor in Cockburn Sound, between Garden Island and the mainland, but a heavy swell prevented this and instead they anchored off Rottnest Island.
 On 2 June they made another attempt but, in Stirling's words "The Parmelia under my over-confident pilotage took the ground".

 The next day Captain Charles Fremantle, who had been sent ahead in to claim the colony for King George IV, and the combined efforts of the crews of both ships "extricated her from her perilous situation after she had received much damage".
 The need to repair the damage made it necessary for the livestock and the passengers and their property to be unloaded and landed on Garden Island.

 Jane Currie's diary records "July 8, 1829 - Left the Parmelia.
 Dined at the Governor's.
 Slept under His Majesty's canvas, within our own walls".
 She lists their "stock, brought from the Cape and landed on Garden Island - Cow & calf, 4 Merinos, Sow, Goat & kid, 4 Ducks, 4 Drakes, 2 Cocks and 3 Hens - 3 couple Pigeons, 2½ couple Rabbits, 3 couple Guinea fowl."
 The families remained on Garden Island for the first few months while the menfolk explored the mainland.
 Soon after arrival Currie, on the Governor's pony, was declared the winner of the colony's first unofficial horse race, held on the shore of Garden Island.

 Currie made three expeditions south of the Swan during 1829.
 In July he led an exploration south of Fremantle.
 He was accompanied by botanist James Drummond, Dr Simmons and Lieut.
 George Griffin.
 From the coast at the present day town of Rockingham they moved inland and climbed a small hill, now named Baldivis.
 From the summit of this hill they could see a course of water, that Currie later referred to as the Serpentine.
 This name first appeared on a map published by the Royal Geographical Society in 1832.
 At one time this river was mistaken for the Murray River.